 Find out from one of our consultants who captured week-long snapshots of her time.

 I’m Tarryn Lewis, Innovation Consultant, resident South-African-hug-giver at Board of Innovation.

-- 💦 Water – and the water crisis of last winter in South Africa probably exacerbated my relationship with water
+And the water crisis of last winter in South Africa probably exacerbated my relationship with water.

 Hard to say I’m a typical Innovation Consultant – none of us ever have a ‘usual’ day or schedule.
 But in my case, the typical week is usually spent half in Belgium and half abroad.
 If you’re interested in what this entails, or you’re willing to apply for an innovation consultancy, scroll down to get a glance of what the life an Innovation Consultant looks like at Board of Innovation.

 After my usual “office” breakfast (a bowl of oats with almond milk and a cup of peppermint tea), I’m ready to tackle my Monday morning.
 I start with some catch-up, checking emails and reviewing last week’s to-do list.
 I check my agenda – priority goes to the 2-day problem fit workshop for ING coming up in Poland later in the week.
 I take some time then to finalize the deck and workshop materials.
 And yes, the one in the first picture is my desk, in a rare moment of neatness, with a little flag from South Africa – thanks Klara (Office Manager) and Nele (Culture Lead) for taking care of our national pride (pic 1).